JonathanDussot/star-wars-quiz/TESTING.md

 - I also had a problem with displaying final result innerHTML code, because my finalResult var was declared inside the 'if' conditions, so I couldn't access it.
 The solution was to declare the finalResult outside the 'if' blocks so they update.

+- Initially, the correctSound and incorrectSound files were linked to my script.js via a relative path within literals, which was ok with my IDE's local python server, but not with Github page as it gave me a 404 error message indicating it could be found.
+This message was displayed through Google DevTools' Console and Network tabs.
+To troubleshoot, I tried changing it to an absolute path instead, but to no avail.
+Eventually, I solved this bug by linking the mp3 file to the html and used a .play() instead.

 ## Unfixed Bugs

 - None that I'm aware of.